RupertLinacre/breakout_maths/README.md

 ### Math Problem Generation

-The game features a robust system for generating math problems of varying difficulty:
+The game uses the external `maths-game-problem-generator` package for generating math problems of varying difficulty:

-- **MathProblem**: Base class defining common interfaces
+- **Easy Problems**: Simple addition and subtraction (1-10)
-- **EasyMath**: Simple addition and subtraction (1-10)
+- **Medium Problems**: Two-digit operations and simple multiplication/division
-- **MediumMath**: Two-digit operations and simple multiplication/division
+- **Hard Problems**: More complex multiplication and two-digit operations

-- **HardMath**: More complex multiplication and two-digit operations
+The package provides functions for creating problems, validating answers, and getting point values.

 ### Design Patterns